BarnesFoundation/acme-silverpop-node-serverless/README.md

 While developing, do the following
  - Use the command `serverless invoke local -f index` in the to invoke the lambda function locally.
 Note: You'll need to provide an event with an object of the following format
     ```
-    { report: 'ACME Transactions Report', reportId: 'TransactionsReport' }
+    { report: 'Transactions', reportId: 'TransactionsReport' }
     ```
     You can do this by modifying the `handler.ts` file directly to provide the above input.
+The `report` field determines the name of the file.
+It should be be the same as the report id but without the appended 'report' keyword.

 ## Deployment